Pikomu/wash_out/README.md

 To use defined type inside your inline declaration, pass the class instead of type symbol (`:fluffy => Fluffy`).

-Note that WashOut extends the `ActiveRecord` so every model you use is already a WashOut::Type and can be used inside your interface declarations.

 ## Configuration

 Use `config.wash_out...` inside your environment configuration to setup WashOut.